You are here:

 Behaviour plans for pupils

-You should also adapt the template to suit the age and interests of individual pupils.
+Adapt the plan to meet your school's needs and to suit the age and interests of individual pupils.

 Suffolk County Council has published an example behaviour support plan.

-You can download the example behaviour support plan from this page.
+You can download it from this page.

 - Concerns about the pupil's behaviour

 - An adult's response to the unwanted behaviour

 Find the plan on page 53 of the inclusion support booklet on their website.
 On page 54 you'll find a sample plan.